ckanchanda/Credit_Risk_Analysis/README.md

 ## Overview
 The purpose of this analysis was to use various libraries and algorithims to build and evaluate machine learning models to predict credit risks.
-Algorithims included:
+Models included:
 * RandomOverSampler
 * SMOTE
 * ClusterCentroids